XanderYoon/ML_Soccer_Predictions/docs/midterm.md

 Here are the “most important” features chosen that were used for the last optimized random forest model:
 ![](most_important.png)

+Here is a summary of our findings in this section:

 | Attributes | Metric Used | Before HyperParameter Tuning | After HyperParameter Tuning |
 |--|--|--|--|
 | Betting Odds | Accuracy Score | 63% | 66% |
 | Team Attributes | Accuracy Score | 57% | 59% |
 | Buildup | Accuracy Score | 50.7% | 56% |

 ### Conclusions